twocaretcat/Mergist/docs/CONTRIBUTING.md

 - All components are written as functions and use hooks for additional React features
 - [DaisyUI] component classes are used to style most components, with [Tailwind CSS] (via [PostCSS]) used for additional styling
 - [PDF-LIB] is used to actually merge the input PDF documents in the browser
 - Deployment is done using a custom GitHub Actions workflow which builds the app using Gatsby and commits it to the `gh-pages` branch where it is published by GitHub.
 It is based on the [GitHub Pages Action] plugin by Shohei Ueda.
-See [main.yml](.github/workflows/main.yml) for more details
+See [main.yml](../.github/workflows/main.yml) for more details

+## Commands

+We can build the site using the Gatsby CLI.
+All of the necessary commands are declared in `package.json` for convenience.

+There are two ways to build & serve the site:

+1. Use `bun run develop` to run the app in development mode.
+This will start the development server at [localhost:8000](https://localhost:8000) (by default).
+The project will automatically be rebuilt when changes are made, or

+2. Use `bun run build` to generate a production build of the app, then use `bun run serve` to serve it.
+The site can be viewed at [localhost:9000](https://localhost:9000) (by default)

+`bun run clean` can be used to clear the local Gatsby cache if you encounter any issues with stale data/dependencies

+See the [Gatsby CLI docs](https://www.gatsbyjs.com/docs/reference/gatsby-cli/) for additional commands and options that you can run with `bunx gatsby COMMAND`

 ## License